-- 1. This instruction shall include all the following: - Must teach on the nature of HIV as well as other sexually transmitted infections and their effect on the human body; - Must teach on manner in which HIV and other sexually transmitted infections are not transmitted, including information on the relative risk of infection according to specific behaviors, sexual activities, and injection drug use; - Must teach that abstinence from sexual activity and injection drug use is the only certain way to prevent HIV and sexually transmitted infections, and abstinence from sexual intercourse is the only certain way to prevent unintended pregnancy.
-The instruction shall provide information about the value of delaying sexual activity while also providing medically accurate information on the other methods of preventing HIV and other sexually transmitted infection and pregnancy; - Must teach about the effectiveness and safety of all Federal Food and Drug Administration (FDA) approved methods that prevent or reduce the risk of contracting HIV and other sexually transmitted infections, including the use of antiretroviral medication like PrEP and HIV vaccination consistent with the Federal Centers for Disease Control and Prevention: - Must teach about the effectiveness and safety of reducing the risk of HIV transmission as a result of injection drug use by decreasing needle use and needle sharing; - Must teach about the treatment of HIV and other sexually transmitted infections, including how antiretroviral therapy can dramatically prolong the lives of people living with HIV and reduce the likelihood of transmitting HIV to others; - Must discuss about social views on HIV and AIDS, including addressing unfounded stereotypes and myths regarding HIV and AIDS and people living with HIV.
-This instruction shall emphasize that successfully treated HIV-positive individuals have a normal life expectancy, all people are at some risk of contracting HIV, and the only way to know if one is HIV-positive is to get tested; - Starting in grade 7, instruction and materials must provide information about local resources, students' rights to access local resources for sexual and reproductive health care such as testing and medical care for HIV and other sexually transmitted infections, and pregnancy prevention and care, as well as local resources for assistance with sexual assault and intimate partner violence; - Must provide information on the effectiveness and safety of all FDA-approved contraceptive methods in preventing
+- This instruction must include all the following: - Teach on the nature of HIV as well as other sexually transmitted infections and their effect on the human body; - Teach on manner in which HIV and other sexually transmitted infections are not transmitted, including information on the • relative risk of infection according to specific behaviors, sexual activities, and injection drug use; - Teach that abstinence from sexual activity and injection drug use is the only certain way to prevent HIV and sexually transmitted infections, and abstinence from sexual intercourse is the only certain way to prevent unintended pregnancy.
+The instruction shall provide information about the value of delaying sexual activity while also providing medically accurate information on the other methods of preventing HIV and other sexually transmitted infections and pregnancy; - Teach about the effectiveness and safety of all Federal Food and Drug Administration (FDA) approved methods that prevent or reduce the risk of contracting HIV and other sexually transmitted infections, including the use of antiretroviral medication like PrEP and HIV vaccination consistent with the Federal Centers for Disease Control and Prevention; - Teach about the effectiveness and safety of reducing the risk of HIV transmission as a result of injection drug use by decreasing needle use and needle sharing; - Teach about the treatment of HIV and other sexually transmitted infections, including how antiretroviral therapy can dramatically prolong the lives of people living with HIV and reduce the likelihood of transmitting HIV to others; - Discuss about social views on HIV and AIDS, including addressing unfounded stereotypes and myths regarding HIV and

+AIDS and people living with HIV.
+This instruction shall emphasize that successfully treated HIV-positive individuals have a normal life expectancy, all people are at some risk of contracting HIV, and the only way to know if one is HIV-positive is to get tested;

-- pregnancy, including but not limited to emergency contraception.
-Instruction on pregnancy shall include objective discussion of all legally available pregnancy outcomes, including but not limited to parenting, adoption, and abortion; - Must include information on the law on surrendering physical custody of a minor child 72 hours of age or younger, pursuant to Section 1255.7 of the Healthy and Safety Code and Section 271.5 of the Penal Code; - Must teach the importance of prenatal care; - Must include information about sexual harassment, sexual assault, sexual abuse, human trafficking, techniques to set healthy boundaries, and how to safely seek assistance; - Must include information about adolescent relationship abuse and intimate partner violence, including early warning signs thereof. - 2.
+- Starting in grade 7, instruction and materials must provide information about local resources, students' rights to access local resources for sexual and reproductive health care such as testing and medical care for HIV and other sexually transmitted infections, and pregnancy prevention and care, as well as local resources for assistance with sexual assault and intimate partner violence; - Provide information on the effectiveness and safety of all FDA-approved contraceptive methods in preventing pregnancy, including but not limited to emergency contraception.
+Instruction on pregnancy shall include an objective discussion of all legally available pregnancy outcomes, including but not limited to parenting, adoption, and abortion; - Include information on the law on surrendering physical custody of a minor child 72 hours of age or younger, pursuant to Section 1255.7 of the Healthy and Safety Code and Section 271.5 of the Penal Code; - Teach the importance of prenatal care; - Include information about sexual harassment, sexual assault, sexual abuse, human trafficking, techniques to set healthy boundaries, and how to safely seek assistance; - Include information about adolescent relationship abuse and intimate partner violence, including early warning signs thereof. - 2.
 School districts that teach comprehensive sexual health education earlier than grade 7 may provide age-appropriate and medically accurate information on any of the general topics contained in bullets 1 through 13 immediately above and if doing so, starting in grade 7 or earlier must comply with the following paragraphs: - Instruction and materials must not teach or promote religious doctrine; - Instruction and materials must not reflect or promote bias against any person on the basis of sex, ethnic group identification, race, national origin, religion, color, mental or physical disability, ancestry, gender, gender identity, and sexual orientation.